"I have to weigh what?" A discussion of weight class

 If, however, you have competed several times and are interested in moving yourself to another weight class, this could be a good, lower-stakes opportunity to try out a more targeted diet for fat loss/weight gain, or even a moderate water cut.
 Both are typical for experienced competitors.
 And both are best done under the guidance of a coach you trust who also has experience, particularly with a water cut.
 This is not something you should wing on your own.

 Cut-offs are fine, except if the cut-off is exactly where your weight hovers.
 Fear not, Iron Maidens allows you to compete in whatever class you weigh into the day of the meet.
 You may end up at the top or bottom of a weight class you weren't planning on, but you will still be able to lift.
-This is not the case for some federations.

 It might be prudent to take your weight regularly at least one week prior to the meet so you can see variations.
 Weigh yourself in the morning, before you've had food or water to get an accurate sense of your "unloaded" weight.
 Also note where you will be in your cycle, since it is common to carry an extra pound or three at certain times of the month.